Ttanvi996/MTH-IDS_-Multi-Tiered-Hybrid-Intrusion-Detection-for-IoV/README.md

 The MTH-IDS architecture consists of three hierarchical layers:

-Layer 1: Anomaly Detection (Binary Classification) Goal : Differentiate between benign and malicious traffic.
-T Explanation :-  The Label column is transformed into binary classes: 'BENIGN' vs. 'ATTACK'.
+Layer 1: Anomaly Detection (Binary Classification)

+Goal : Differentiate between benign and malicious traffic.

+Explanation :-  The Label column is transformed into binary classes: 'BENIGN' vs. 'ATTACK'.
 All non-benign entries are grouped as 'ATTACK'.

 Models :Random Forest Classifier and Gradient Boosting Classifier

 Output: Flags suspicious entries to be further processed.

 Layer 2: Attack Family Classification (Multi-Class)